HCC - Beekeeping 2024 Courses

 During this course of the class will study topics from apiculture to beekeepers in the community as they learn about various honey bee varieties and characteristics.
 Colony inspections will bee conducted within the apiary, giving students hands-on experience in managing and inspecting honey bee colonies.
 The course is designed to help new beekeepers develop an Apiary Management Plan (AMP), so there colonies can survive the first winter.

 BE AWARE, if you have any “bee allergies” then, this course IS NOT RECOMMENDED for you.
-Exposure to live honey bees is part of being a beekeeper and you can get stung during the inspections.
+Exposure to live honey bees is part of being a beekeeper and you will most likely get stung during the colony inspections.

 Left to Right: Allen, Denise, Kristina, Shelley, Tina, Barbara, Erika, Emily